In this section

 What are the symptoms of rhabdomyosarcoma?

 The following are the most common symptoms of rhabdomyosarcoma.
 However, each child may experience symptoms differently.
 Many symptoms depend on the size and the location of the tumor.
-Symptoms may not be present until the tumor is very large, especially if it is located deep in the muscle or in the stomach.
+Symptoms may not be present until the tumor is very large, especially if it is located deep in the muscle or in the pelvis.
 Symptoms may include:

 - A tumor or mass that can be seen or felt (may or may not be painful)